RavenCutie21/Voice-Changer-Settings/README.md

 What do I download?
 Make sure to use HuggingFace and read the downloads, since it shows all 3 in one spot again, it appears in bottom left corner, with the full url of what you are about to click.

-A) NVIDIA - onnxgpu-cuda
+A) NVIDIA/CPU - onnxgpu-cuda

 B) AMD or INTEL GPU - onnxdirectML version

-C) CPU - doesnt matter both work, but extremely laggy regardless... collab version is better but your settings are 2048 chunk 4096 extra crepe_tiny, anything else and it sucks really bad.
+C) collab version is terrible but still probably better than running on CPU, your settings are 2048 chunk 4096 extra crepe_tiny, anything else and it sucks really bad.

 D) MAC - the only mac one obviously